 How does the Service fee work?

-Encore will invoice the musician for the 15% Service fee - this must be paid through the Encore site within 7 days of the event.
+Encore will invoice the musician for the 20% Service fee—this invoice must be paid by the due date outlined.
 Failure to do so may result in suspension from the platform.

 How do deposits work?